-Sites are encouraged to implement pre-screening procedures for MTN-026 as part of their outreach and recruitment strategy.
-Like all outreach and recruitment approaches, strategies and materials used during the pre-screening process must be submitted and approved by local IRBs/ECs.
+The site is encouraged to implement pre-screening procedures for MTN-033 as part of its outreach and recruitment strategy.
+Like all outreach and recruitment approaches, strategies and materials used during the pre-screening process must be submitted and approved by local IRB/EC.

-During pre-screening, staff may explain MTN-026 to potential study participants and ascertain elements of presumptive eligibility, which should be confirmed at an on-site screening visit.
+During pre-screening, staff may explain MTN-033 to potential study participants and ascertain elements of presumptive eligibility, which should be confirmed at an on-site screening visit.
 The information obtained during pre-screening activities cannot be considered for study eligibility determination.
 Participants found to be presumptively eligible may also be provided the study informed consent or other IRB approved informed consent materials for review prior to their screening visit as part of the pre-screening procedures.
-PTIDs should not be assigned until after participants provide written informed consent at the screening visit.
+SCHARP-provided PTIDs should not be assigned until after participants provide informed consent at the screening visit.